ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 });
 ```

-All we did was add a "port" variable to the top of the file that checks for the "PORT" environment variable and if it doesn't exist, sets port to 8080 for development.
+All we did was add a "port" variable to the top of the file that checks for the "PORT" environment variable and if it doesn't exist, sets the port to 8080 for development.
 Then we changed our "app.listen()" call to take the "port" variable and added the "port" variable to our "console.log" output.

 We can make sure everything is working correctly by running our app locally with Heroku Toolbelt.
 Run the following in your terminal.